chinapedia/wikipedia.abstract.en/Page/Kazakhstan.md

 Culture

-Equestrian_heritage,_Kazakhstan.JPEG

 Before the Russian colonisation, the Kazakhs had a highly developed culture based on their nomadic pastoral economy.
 Islam was introduced into the region with the arrival of the Arabs in the 8th century.
 It initially took hold in the southern parts of Turkestan and spread northward.[253]
 The Samanids helped the religion take root through zealous missionary work.
 The Golden Horde further propagated Islam amongst the tribes in the region during the 14th century.[254]

-GUWSatpayev.jpg, one of the founders of Soviet era metallogeny, principal advocate and the first president of Kazakhstan Academy of Sciences.]]
+, one of the founders of Soviet era metallogeny, principal advocate and the first president of Kazakhstan Academy of Sciences.]]

 Kazakhstan is home to a large number of prominent contributors to literature, science and philosophy: Abay Qunanbayuli, Mukhtar Auezov, Gabit Musirepov, Kanysh Satpayev, Mukhtar Shakhanov, Saken Seyfullin, Jambyl Jabayev, among many others.